Animated logo for DePaul School

 Anna’s Story, A Journey of Determination and Hope

-Learning of your child’s hearing loss can be overwhelming and heartbreaking.
+Anna's Story Learning of your child’s hearing loss can be overwhelming and heartbreaking.
 Any parent who receives news that their child will face struggles due to a disability is understandably worried and apprehensive about what the future holds.
 Let us help guide you on this journey by sharing a story of a little girl who started at DePaul School for Hearing & Speech three years ago, Anna.
-Anna’s parents learned of her profound hearing loss at...
+Anna’s parents learned of her profound hearing loss...

 Bacterial Meningitis and Deafness